Importing components

 info

-During the fork process, bit will internally refactor the component's file and class names to match the new component name.
+During the fork process, bit will internally refactor the component's file and named identifiers to match the new component name.
 Add the --preserve flag to skip this internal refactor.

 Run the following to fork a component and change its scope to a scope different than your workspace default scope: